MrLixm/AgXc/.dev/implementations/ocio/README.md

 - You have a python environment as specified by the repository root `pyproject.toml`.
 - The `AgXLib` package is in the `PYTHONPATH`

+for tesing you also need:

+- Foundry's Nuke installed on your machine (15+ version)
+- Git Bash if you are on Windows, to execute shell scripts

 ## build instructions

 Once prerequisites are satisfied: